-Night wakings can sometimes be predictable and sometimes not.
+A: Night wakings for a child with jet lag can sometimes be predictable and sometimes not.
 Depending on when the child went to bed, his or her age and feeding schedule, awake times during the night can vary.

-Your established schedule is key.
+A: Your established nap schedule is key.
 You worked hard.
 Never go backwards!
-Always honour the hard work you and your BABY have put in.
+Always honour the hard work you and your baby have put in.

-If your baby’s sleep and eating scheduled are off, can you also expect their bowel movements will happen overnight?
+Q: If your baby’s sleep and eating schedules are off, can you also expect their bowel movements will happen overnight?

 Are there any ways to help this adjust?

-Typically, there is a correlation between when feeds occur and bowel movements.
-Whether your child will have a bowel movement is the night is difficult to predict.
-NEVER leave your child in a dirty diaper.
-Always go in and change with low light and minimal interaction.
+A: Typically, there is a correlation between when feeds occur and bowel movements.
+Whether your child will have a bowel movement in the night is difficult to predict.
+Even if your baby is dealing with jet lag, never leave your child in a dirty diaper.
+Always go in and change their diaper with low light and minimal interaction.

-We do not recommend any herbal or naturopathic remedies.
+A: We do not recommend any herbal or naturopathic remedies to help a baby deal with jet lag.
 As mentioned above we recommend sunlight, daylight and darkness to help your baby’s system adjust naturally.

-How long should/can it take for your baby to adjust to the new time zone?
+Q: How long should it take for your baby to adjust to the new time zone?

-Suggestions have been made that it can take 2-3 weeks to adjust based on the time change (alternatively, expect one day for each timezone change).
+Suggestions have been made that it can take 2-3 weeks to adjust based on the time zone change (alternatively, expect one day for each time zone change).

-It is safe to assume that it will take 4-5 nights for your baby to adjust to the new time zone.
+A: It is safe to assume that it will take 4-5 nights for your baby to adjust to the time difference.
 This can vary depending on the magnitude of the difference in time zones.
 Be sure to take this into account when you are planning your trip and the return home.

-Would this create a bad habit that would be hard to break when arriving home?
+Would this create a bad sleeping habit that would be hard to break when arriving home?

 Will your baby go back to sleeping as they did before?
 Or will you have to do sleep training all over again?